WeiLiBryan/Readme-Generator/GENERATED-README.md

-# README-GENERATOR
+# Readme Generator

 --------------------------------------

-Application will generate a markdown file based on prompts
+Application will generate a markdown file based on prompts given to user

 ## Table of Contents